puneetchopra2022/Terraform/README.md

 **Provider Declaration**
 Define the aws/azure/GCP providers as required & only define here provider version & regions of deployment, For credential of provider for aws use define credential via Environment variable via export AWS_ACCESS KEY & EXPORT SECRET_KEY command

-**Remote backend** THis use to store terraform.tfstate state file as its allow encryption, version control, locking of tfstate.
+**Remote backend** This use to store terraform.tfstate state file as its allow encryption, version control, locking of tfstate.

 #terraform validate  - Command to validate .tf file configuration, The terraform validate command is used to validate the syntax of the terraform files.